-Before working on engine or equipment, disable engine as follows: 1) Disconnect spark plug lead(s).
-2) Disconnect negative (-) battery cable from battery.
+Accidental Starts can cause severe injury or death.
+Disconnect and ground spark plug lead(s) before servicing. engine working on engine or equipment, disable as follows: 1) Disconnect spark plug lead(s).
+2) nect negative (-) battery cable from battery.
 NOTE: Main and slow jets are fixed and size specific and can be removed if required.
-Fixed jets for high altitudes are available.
+Fixed jets for